-She gets up and walks over to one of the computers, checks on an experiment.
-The numbers look good.
+She gets up and walks over to one of the computers, checking on an experiment.
+You know the numbers look good.
 Promising.
-What she is doing will complement what you are working on.
-Together, you will ensure that the gene pool stays diverse--or as diverse as possible.
+What she's doing will complement what you're working on.
+Together, you will ensure that the gene pool stays diverse—or as diverse as possible.

 "It cannot be easy."
 She says it softly; you could ignore her if you choose.

 You think about it, but only for a moment.
 "It's hell."
 You put it in human terms, because there is no point in pretending to be anything but that.

 "I am...fond of Saryn.
 He is going to be my husband.
 But I will have to let him go, to let him mate with others."
 She moves closer to you, sits and doesn't look at you.
 "I will use your equanimity as a model, Christine."

 It is the first time she's ever called you by your given name.

 "I'm no model."